airbus-seclab/bincat/README.md

 ## Installation

 ### Analyzer
-The analyzer is only supported on Linux, but can expose a Web service for use from a Windows IDA.
+The analyzer can be used locally or through a Web service.

+On Windows, the binary distribution includes the analyzer.

+On Linux:
 * Using Docker: [Docker installation instructions](doc/install_docker.md)
 * Manual: [Manual installation instructions](doc/install_manual.md)